epstabler/mgt/python/README.md

 I used [python 3.11](https://www.python.org/).
 No exotic language features are used, so this should work for some time.

+For the implementation of multisets, frozendict.

-For structure display, I use nltk which can be installed with:
+And for graphical structure display, I use nltk -- but that is optional.

 ```
-> pip install nltk
+> pip3 install nltk
+> pip3 install frozendict
 ```

 To run some simple examples, type:

 ```
-> python
+> python3
 >>> from mgTests import *
 >>> ex24a()
 >>> ex0019()